boytchev/spam/README.md

 - Using services for mass emailing [MAS]
 - Hiding links or using tracking [TRK]
 - Unrelated, unvisited, unknown conferences [UNK]
-- Known to follow predatory activities
+- Known to follow predatory activities or included in Beall's list [BEA]
+- Using misleading or custom ranking, e.g. IF which is not from Web of Science [RAN]
 - Mimiking actual academic institutions, events and publications
 - Anything that make me feel abused, forced, or cheated